‘Bold And The Beautiful’ Spoilers: Thomas Plays While Liam’s Away

 The Bold and the Beautiful spoilers tease that Thomas will take his scheming up a notch.
 The designer will turn all his attention to Hope.
 He will take advantage of the fact that her husband is away, per She Knows Soaps.
 He will make use of the time that Liam is in Europe to convince Hope that they should be together.

 He is already championing Hope’s cause at work.
-He recently announced his plans to revitalize Hope For The Future and has ensured that he and the blonde will be working closely together at Forrester Creations.
+He recently announced his plans to revitalize Hope For The Future, and has ensured that he and the blonde will be working closely together at Forrester Creations.
 However, now that Liam is away, Thomas will also see more of Hope at the Logan estate.

 The Bold and the Beautiful viewers know that Ridge invited him to stay at Brooke’s house after Caroline died.
 Hope also stays on the property in the cabin.
 However, Brooke will suggest that she move to the main house while Liam is abroad.
 Thomas will encourage Hope to make the move.
 He will make ample use of the opportunity to invade Hope’s personal space at home too.